 6. Cash Please

 You love your Master or Visa Card.
 It has never let you down, works fine on every ATM and spending money just seems so much easier when all it requires is swiping your card through the machine.
-Until we started backpacking through Central America, I was unaware of the fact that having one (or better 2, one as a back up) solid credit card is not always the safest bet when traveling independently.
+Until we started backpacking through Central America, I was a Credit Card Lover.
+I had no idea that relying on a solid credit card is not always the safest bet when traveling independently.

-A there is the risk of having your card stolen and replacing it might take months while you are tied to a place in order to wait for your new card.
+A there is the risk of having your card stolen.
+Replacing it might take months while you are tied to a place in order to wait for your new card.
 B you might find yourself in a situation where a restaurant, hotel or border control (very likely) accepts cash only, but there is no ATM around the corner to refill your wallet.

 The simplest solution to this problem: Always carry some cash in local currency or US$ with you.

-Locals will appreciate the effort no matter what and will be pleased to explain the rest to you using hands and feet if necessary.
-The number one role when travelling is to always expect the unexpected.
+Locals will appreciate the effort and be happy to explain the rest to you using hands and feet if necessary.
+The number one role when traveling is to always expect the unexpected.
 Things don’t develop according to plan ever and sometimes it is good, sometimes annoying that they don’t.